Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Set-AzVmssOsProfile.md

 ### -Secret
 Specifies the secrets object which contains the certificate references to place on the virtual machine.
-You can use the Add-AzureRmVmssSecret cmdlet to create the secrets object.
+You can use the Add-AzVmssSecret cmdlet to create the secrets object.

 ```yaml
 Type: Microsoft.Azure.Management.Compute.Models.VaultSecretGroup[]